 CDC recommends that all pregnant women get tested for HIV so that they can begin taking HIV medicines if they are HIV positive.
-Women with HIV take HIV medicines during pregnancy and childbirth to reduce the risk of mother-to-child transmission of HIV and to protect their own health.
-For more information, read the ClinicalInfo fact sheet on Preventing Mother-to-Child Transmission of HIV.
+Women with HIV take HIV medicines during pregnancy and childbirth to reduce the risk of perinatal transmission of HIV and to protect their own health.
+For more information, read the HIVinfo fact sheet on Preventing Perinatal Transmission of HIV.

 There are three types of tests used to diagnose HIV infection: antibody tests, antigen/antibody tests, and nucleic acid tests (NATs).
+Your health care provider can determine the appropriate HIV test for you.
 How soon each test can detect HIV infection differs, because each test has a different window period.
 The window period is the time between when a person may have been exposed to HIV and when a test can accurately detect HIV infection.

 - Antibody tests check for HIV antibodies in blood or oral fluid.
 HIV antibodies are disease-fighting proteins that the body produces in response to HIV infection.
 Most rapid tests and home use tests are antibody tests.